 To take in the experience of this metaphore can be a meditation itself.
 Experience how it is to sink into the depth, something that you don’t have to do anything for and just can let it happen by itself.
 To sink below the internal and external turmoil and daily disturbances.
 When you reach a calm place in your mind, rest there for a bit and let everything just be for what it is.
 No wave of restlesness has influence on you anymore and you just experience the calm and spaciousness around you.

-Through meditation you learn how to gain control over where your bring your attention and how to rest it there.
-With that you get control over your state of mind.
-The more you practise it, the more you are able to maintain present with whatever really is.
-Just like with physical training you will notice it also affects how fit you feel in your daily life such as when you walk up stairs or bike to your work, by meditating you’ll notice to be more aware, clear and mentally free in your daily life as well.
+Through meditation you learn how to gain control over where your attention goes and how to rest it there.
+With that you get more control over how you feel and how clear and effective you function.
+The more you practise it by meditation, the fitter you become mentally.
+Meditation does for the mind what sports does for the body.
+Just like with physical training you will also notice the effects outside of the training (like being less tired when walking up stairs or biking to your work), by meditating you’ll notice to be more aware, clear and mentally free in your daily life as well.

 Discover here which meditation training we can provide you with!